dluciv/clipfile/README.md

 * `info` with metainformation about how it works with clipboard
 * `clipboard` — readable (`< clipboard`), writeable (`> clipboard`) and appendable (`>> clipboard`) file, synchronizing with clipboard contents
-* `primary` (Linux only) — readable file wrom which primary (immediate) selection can be read
+* `primary` (Linux only) — readable (and writable!) file wrom which primary (immediate) selection can be read

 `clipboard` file is even editable with some editors, which just do write file in-place:  MCEdit, and Vim work correctly.
-The most editors fail though: Emacs, Micro, Nano, Far Manager (in Both Windows and Unix) like to create tempoary files, which is not allowed by clipfs.
+The most editors fail though: Emacs, Micro, Nano, Far Manager (in Both Windows and Unix) claim about that file is changed on disk and periodically fail to load or save it.

 ## Build